Wemla

 Dig deeper into a topic you have had in mind for a while, but haven’t previously been able to pursue.
 Or maybe you realise in this very moment that you could spend some days doing research on a topic that will be good for your firm?

 This includes learning a whole new skill, if it is the thing between a stagnant business and success.
+We are all about life-long learning here, by the way, so now could be a good time to jump in at the deep end on learning something more complex.

 In my case, honing my skills using Adobe Illustrator and InDesign has been top of mind for months now.
 It has been exhausting at times, but very rewarding.